 - Good policy analysis looks at the big picture.
-After taking a larger sample size and comparing all RTW states to all CB states (see above), it is easy to reject the Illinois Policy Institute’s conclusion.
+After taking a larger sample size and comparing all RTW states to all CB states (see above), it is easy to see that RTW is not correlated with increases in union membership.

 - Even better policy analysis accounts for other factors that influence labor market outcomes.
 African Americans are more likely to be union members than white workers.
 Construction workers are more likely to be union members than investment bankers.
 Public sector workers are more likely to be union members than private sector workers.
 The analysis is almost meaningless without controlling for other important factors in each state.
 The Illinois Policy Institute approach is flawed.

 FYI: What Exactly Does a “Right-to-Work” Law Do?